 Hiring construction professionals and tradespeople

 If you are handy with tools and have experience when it comes to renovating bathrooms, you can take on some DIY projects.
-However, in a full bathroom renovation, getting help from design and construction professionals can make all the difference.
+However, in a full bathroom renovation, getting help from design professionals can make all the difference.

 Working with experienced professionals will not only speed up the turnaround time but will also save you money.
 You might benefit from the many clever tricks up their sleeves and their ideas often help their customers truly cut costs in their renovation.